 Bake at 400°F for 20 minutes, or until puffed and golden brown.
 Cool in the pan for 10 minutes before removing to serve.

-- Kronk’s spinach puffs: Use 4 ounces of cream cheese and 1/2 -1 cup ricotta cheese or sour cream.
+- Kronk’s spinach puffs: Use 4 ounces of cream cheese and 1/2 -1 cup ricotta cheese, feta cheese or sour cream.

-- Savory onion and garlic: These aromatics are a popular spinach puffs addition but will need to be sauteed before adding to the mixture.
+- Savory onion and garlic: These are popular spinach puffs add-ins but will need to be sauteed before adding to the mixture.

 - Frozen spinach: Can be substituted for fresh but will need to be thawed and drained well to remove excess moisture.